FloatStepper/FloatStepper/README.md

 Note that case syntax is different from *sixDoFRigidBodyMotion* cases.
 In particular:
 1. Set application to `floatStepper` in `system/controlDict`.
-2. Use *dynamicFloaterMotionSolversFvMesh* in `constant/dynamicMeshDict`.
+2. Use *dynamicMotionSolverFvMesh* or *dynamicMotionSolverListFvMesh* in `constant/dynamicMeshDict`.
+    Note: Previous versions of floatStepper required a special *dynamicFloaterMotionSolversFvMesh* in which the floatStepping was done but this has now (August 2025) been moved to the floatStepper application and so the dynamicFloaterMotionSolversFvMesh class is no longer needed and has been removed.
     See examples of usage:
     - [`run/discFallingIntoWater/constant/dynamicMeshDict`](run/discFallingIntoWater/constant/dynamicMeshDict).
     - [`run/mooredBoxInWaves/constant/dynamicMeshDict`](run/mooredBoxInWaves/constant/dynamicMeshDict).

     Restraints and their syntax is like *sixDoFRigidBodyMotion* but class names are changed, where "sixDoFRigidBody" is replaced with "floater".
     Constraints are specified with two vectors e.g.
     - `linDirs (1 0 1);`